-- The initial suspension that is always performed by LuxTrust S.A. for the LuxTrust (S)SCD associated certificates, (certificates are kept suspended until hand-over of the (S)SCD to the Subscriber). - Requested suspension by an authorised party (see also section 4.9.14).
+- The initial suspension that is always performed by LuxTrust S.A. for the LuxTrust (S)SCD associated certificates, (certificates are kept suspended until hand-over of the (S)SCD to the Subscriber). - Requested suspension by an authorised party (see also section 4.9.15).

-4.9.15.1 Initial Suspension
+4.9.17 Initial Suspension

-4.9.15.1.1 LuxTrust device
+4.9.17.1.1 LuxTrust device

-The initial suspension leads to a 60 days suspension period at a maximum.
+The initial suspension leads to a 60 days suspension period at a maximum if the codes are received by paper.
 Two cases are possible: